Visit the institution website for COVID‑19 updates

 Months of entry

 Dunedin is a UNESCO City of Literature, supports an International Science Festival, and is the wildlife capital of New Zealand, with colonies of seals, albatross and penguins in the city's boundaries.
 It is perhaps no accident, therefore, that it has also become a hub for natural history filmmaking.
 The outstanding natural environment and dynamic cultural environment provide an excellent setting for the University of Otago’s Centre for Science Communication, the home of story-telling and science.
-Students in endorsement produce a thesis comprising a creative component (e.g. film, book, exhibition etc.) and original research.
+Students of the Science in Society MSciComm produce a thesis comprising a creative component (e.g. film, book, exhibition etc.) and original research.

 - SCOM 402 The Craft of Storytelling